JanOonk/bulkvideoconverter/README.md

 A flexible and featured Bash shellscript that recursively scans a folder for files to convert/re-encode to different codec/encoder using ffmpeg.
 Tested on Ubuntu 20.04.2 LTS

+## Context
+I am using this script inside a Ubuntu docker container running on my Synology NAS.
+It daily converts all the MPEG2 recordings made by NextPVR with my HDHomeRun tuner.
+I am converting them to `libx264` which is generally about ~7x times smaller and converts at a 2.4x speed.
+Using `libx265` it's about ~12x times smaller and converts at a 0.7x speed.

 ## Dependencies
 `ffmpeg` - used for the actual conversion
 `ffprobe` - for getting stats like duration of videofile